Alice Munro and The Diamond Earrings

 Some time ago in Dubai, Himself bought me a pair of diamond earrings.
-Simple studs which – like the eyes of the Yellow Rose of Texas ‘sparkled like the dew,’ I put ‘em on and hardly wore any others for the past 15 years.
-However, at the start of the summer, preparing to swim in our French Alpine lake, the Mediterranean and the North Atlantic off the Canadian Maritimes and Maine, I decided to put the ubiquitous sparklers away and enjoy the big, colourful fun jewellery of the season.
+Simple studs which – like the eyes of the Yellow Rose of Texas ‘sparkled like the dew.’
+I put ‘em on and hardly wore any others for the past 15 years.
+However, at the start of the summer, preparing for swimming season in our French Alpine lake and on holidays in salty seas from the Mediterranean and the far North Atlantic off the Canadian Maritimes, I decided to put the ubiquitous sparklers away and wear and enjoy the carefree colourful fun jewellery of the season.

-En route between bathroom and bedroom when I was on my way out somewhere, the diamond earrings got put on top of an upstairs landing bookcase.
+En route between bathroom and jewellery box in bedroom when I was on my way out somewhere, the diamond earrings got put on top of a bookcase on the upstairs landing.
 I thought I heard a pin drop and felt it was an earring falling on the floor, but a rudimentary scan and a hand scooped under the bookcase dredged up nothing but the usual flotsam, jetsam and general detritus that finds its way around the feet of furniture.
 I checked the jewellery box and saw a twinkle, so I ran out the door and forgot about the studs.

 There was only one stud in the box.

-In the past weeks I have pondered this, felt a bit désole but mostly cross with myself for not keeping my resolve always to check the innards of the Dyson’s cylinder before binning its contents, always to heed when I hear over the vacuum’s whoosh, a little ‘ping’ hit the sides of the dust bowl.
+In the past weeks I have pondered this, felt a bit désole but mostly cross with myself for not keeping my resolve always to check the innards of the Dyson’s cylinder before binning its contents, always to heed when I hear over the vacuum’s whoosh, a little ‘ping’ hit the sides of the dust bowl signalling a substance other than dust bunnies.
 I sighed for lost possessions, but mostly for fear of telling Himself I’d lost a diamond.
-I even pondered a sneaky dishonest cowardly plan to get a zircon fitted in a similar gold claw setting by my friendly Orchard Road jeweller the next time we’re in Singapore.
+I even pondered a sneaky dishonest cowardly plan to get a zircon fitted in a similar gold claw setting.
 I said nothing to no one and suffered the gnaw.

 Thank you Alice Munro, thank you Lucy, for finding my tiny faceted metastable allotrope of carbon.
-Because of you, I am freed from a (First World) sense of loss, guilt and regret and am restored to my quotidian state of ataraxia.
+Because of you, I am freed from a (First World) sense of loss, guilt and regret and doings designed to decieve and am restored to my quotidian state of ataraxia.